XpressAI/SparkCyclone/docs/BuildingThePlugin.md

-# Building and Running Spark Cyclone
+# Building the Spark Cyclone Plugin

 ## Software Setup

 ### JDK

-The project uses **Java 11**, and Zulu OpenJDK is the preferred JDK.
+The project uses **Java 11**, and Zulu OpenJDK is a preferred JDK.
 Users can switch to the specific JDK every time they work with this repository by installing [SDKMAN](https://sdkman.io/usage) and running the following command in the project root directory: